abpframework/abp/docs/en/tutorials/book-store/overview.md

 > If you encounter the "filename too long" or "unzip" error on Windows, please see [this guide](../../kb/windows-path-too-long-fix.md).

-> After downloading the source code, you might need to run some commands before running the application.
-See the _After Creating the Solution_ section below for more information.

 {{if UI == "MVC" && DB == "EF"}}

 ### Video Tutorial